How to rid your carpet of tough stains

 A nifty added feature, the SmartWash switches between shampoo and drying modes automatically as you push it forward and backward.
 With other cleaners, including the PowerLifter, you have to do this manually.

-Discuss: How to get stains out of carpet (yes, even dog pee)
+Discuss: This is how you get stains out of carpets (yes, even dog pee)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.